PrestaShop/prestashop.github.io/news/_posts/2021-02-19-first-public-oss-demo.md

 layout: post
 title:  "Announcing the public demonstrations for the project"
 subtitle: "We held a first session of Public open source demonstrations for the project"
-date:   2021-02-04 16:30:00
+date:   2021-02-19 16:30:00
 authors: [ MathieuFerment ]
 icon: icon-video-camera
 tags: [contribute, events, community]
 ---

-Last week, the maintainers team held a special event for the open source project: a public demonstrations session.
+Last month, the maintainers team held a special event for the open source project: a public demonstrations session.
 To explain better the nature of this event, some context is needed.

 ## Demonstrations at PrestaShop